honojs/website/api/request.md

 ### Dot notation

-If you setg the `dot` option `true`, the return value is structured based on the dot notation.
+If you set the `dot` option `true`, the return value is structured based on the dot notation.

 Imagine receiving the following data: